 Ziggy is the son of reggae legend Bob Marley.
 He reached the pop top 40 with this uplifting anthem produced by Chris Frantz and Tina Weymouth of Talking Heads.
 It's a beautiful reggae ballad with a theme of respecting the past and holding love in your heart.

 In the late 1990's, Shaggy, nicknamed after the Scooby-Doo character, became the most popular dancehall reggae artist in the world.
 In this instant classic Shaggy dispenses questionable advice to a friend caught with another woman by his girlfriend over an irresistible Jamaican beat.
 "It Wasn't Me" reached #1 on the pop singles chart.

 Ini Kamoze was just one of many practitioners of the Jamaican variant of dancehall reggae called ragamuffin, using digital music tracks to back live singing, until "Here Comes the Hotstepper" appeared.
 "Hotstepper" is Jamaican patois for a man on the run from the law.
-The song was used as a key part of the film Ready To Wear (Pret-a-Porter).
-The song hit #1 on the pop chart in 1995.
+The song was used as a key part of the soundtrack to the film Ready To Wear (Pret-a-Porter).
+"Here Comes the Hotstepper" hit #1 on the US pop chart in 1995.